What Would a Third Modi Term Mean for India? | Brunswick Group

 What Would a Third Modi Term Mean for India?

-India’s national election will commence on April 19, with results announced on June 4.
+India's national elections are ongoing, and results will be announced on June 4.
 As the opposition is divided, Prime Minister Narendra Modi is a safe bet for a third term on his record of a strong and growing economy, Hindu identity and making Indians feel good about their country’s rising global voice.

 Modi’s polling dominance